wrtfix/comibook/README.md

-Comibook
+ci-bootstrap
 ============

-Sistema de gestion de comisios basado en CodeIgniter 2.1.3 and Twitter Bootstrap
+CodeIgniter 2.1.3 and Twitter Bootstrap